*indicates required fields

 * First Reading from the Old Testament Choose one from the list below: First Reading B1 First Reading B2 First Reading B3 First Reading B4 First Reading B5 First Reading B6 First Reading B7 First Reading B8 First Reading B9

 * Responsorial Psalm The responsorial psalm follows the first reading, and there are many psalms from which to choose.
 If you are printing a wedding program, be sure to print the words of the psalm refrain so your guests can join in the singing.
 Choose one from the list below Psalm 33 Blessed the people the Lord has chosen to be his own.
 Psalm 34 Taste and see the goodness of the Lord, happy are those who trust in God.
 Psalm 90 May the love of God fill us all our days; Let us sing for joy as morning fills the sky.
 Psalm 103 The Lord is kind and merciful.
 This is the day the Lord has made; let us rejoice and be glad.
 Psalm 118 Psalm 128 Blessed are those who fear the Lord.
-(Guimont) Psalm 128 Blest are those who love you, happy those who follow you, blest are those who seek you, O God.
+(Guimont) Psalm 128 Blest are those who love you.
 (Haugen) Psalm 128 May the Lord bless us all the days of our lives.
 (Chepponis) Psalm 146 Praise the Lord, my soul!
 Praise the Lord!

 * Second Reading from the New Testament Choose one from the list below: Second Reading D1 Second Reading D2 Second Reading D3 Second Reading D4 Second Reading D5 Second Reading D6 Second Reading D7 Second Reading D8 Second Reading D9 Second Reading D10 Second Reading D11 Second Reading D12 Second Reading D13